Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: La Jolla

-Inside, you’ll explore 60 marine habitats spanning from the chilly Pacific Northwest to tropical Mexican waters and engaging exhibits that promote ocean conservation.
-The Little Blue Penguins exhibit—home to the world’s smallest penguins and exclusive to the Western U.S.—is a favorite with all ages.
+Inside, you’ll explore 60 marine habitats, from the chilly Pacific Northwest to tropical Mexican waters, and engage with exhibits that promote ocean conservation.
+The Little Blue Penguins exhibit, home to the world’s smallest penguins and exclusive to the Western U.S., is a favorite with all ages.

 Tide Pool Plaza, located on the back patio, offers panoramic ocean views and docent-led interactions with starfish and anemones.
 It’s also a perfect spot for a family photo.